Ruby Lake NWR

 View Nevada Fishing Map in a larger map

-Ruby Lake is a natural, spring fed, high elevation marsh, located entirely in the Ruby Lake National Wildlife Refuge.
+Ruby Lake is a natural, spring fed, high elevation marsh, located entirely in the Ruby Lake National Wildlife Refuge (NWR).
 The refuge is divided into the North Dike units and the South Lake.

-Ruby Lake lies at an elevation of 6,000 feet within a closed basin.
-The refuge contains over 9,000 acres of lakes, ponds, and waterways intermixed with islands and bulrush stands to the south and manmade diked ponds to the north.
-The marsh varies in depth from shallow to 12 feet deep.
-Ruby Lake National Wildlife Refuge contains largemouth bass, rainbow trout, tiger trout, brown trout, and brook trout.
-Angler harvest rates average nearly 3 fish per hour and 13.4 fish per angler.
+Ruby Lake lies at an elevation of 6,000 feet in a closed basin and the refuge contains over 9,000 acres of lakes, ponds, and waterways intermixed with islands and bulrush stands to the south and manmade dike units to the north.
+Depths vary from several inches to 12 feet deep and game fish are comprised of largemouth bass, rainbow trout, tiger trout, brown trout, and brook trout.
 The average size for largemouth bass is around 11 inches and trout typically surpassed 15 inches.
-Typical bass fishing techniques include plugs, rubber worms, and spinner baits as well as bass flies.
-Most forms of bait such as salmon eggs, worms, and Power Bait work for trout as well as using small lures or tied-flies.
-Spring through early summer or fall is the best time to fish for trout, while bass fishing is usually good from spring through fall.
-The North Dike units are open to fishing year round, but are restricted to shore fishing only.
-The South Lake is only accessible by boat after June 15.
-The collection ditch (near Gallagher Fish Hatchery) is open to fishing year round, but you may only use artificial lures.
-Weight records for Ruby Lake NWR include a 9 pound largemouth bass, a 4 pound 14 ounce brook trout, a 25 pound brown trout, a 9 pound 2 ounce cutthroat trout, and, not only a water record but state record, rainbow trout at 16 pound 8 ounce (caught February 10, 2011) and a tiger trout (brown trout x brook trout hybrid) at 13 pound 13 ounce.
+The normal bass fishing lures include crankbaits, topwater, rubber worms, and spinner baits as well as bass flies.
+Most forms of bait such as salmon eggs, nightcrawlers, and Power Bait work for trout as well as small spinners, spoons, and flies.
+Spring through early summer or fall is the best time to fish for trout, while bass fishing is usually good in spring through fall.
 A Forest Service campground is situated adjacent to Ruby Lake and there are several primitive camping sites scattered in the foothills along the west side.
+There are two boat ramps for South Lake, the Main Boat Landing and Narciss Boat landing..

 Between June 15 and July 31, only motorless boats, float tubes, and boats with electric motors are allowed (for protecting waterfowl nesting).
 From August 1 through December 31, motorless boats, float tubes, and boats propelled by motors of 10 hp or less are allowed.